feilipu/yaz180/implementation_notes.md

 ## CP/M Implementation

 The CP/M implementation supports both ASCI interfaces, with ASCI0 being the CRT and ASCI1 being the TTY.
-The CCP/BDOS is now running, and the disk interface has been completed.
+The CP/M CCP+BDOS is now running, and the disk interface has been completed.

 ```bash
 > zcc +yaz180 -subtype=app --no-crt -m --list @cpm22.lst -o cpm22; z88dk-appmake +glue -b cpm22 --ihex --clean